antriver/osticket-auth-api/README.md

 # osTicket External API Authentication

-An backend that allows agents (staff) to login with their credentials for an external REST API.
+A backend that allows agents (staff) to login with their credentials for an external REST API.

 ## Setup
 * Clone this repository into `include/plugins/auth-api`